aayushk1405/option-pricing-cpp/README.md

 It compares analytical and numerical pricing approaches using Black–Scholes, Monte Carlo simulation, and Binomial Tree models.
 The design emphasizes clean abstractions, polymorphism, and numerical convergence.

+- Implemented in a single translation unit for simplicity and ease of review
+- Architecture is designed to scale naturally to multi-file projects
+- Emphasis placed on correctness, numerical convergence, and clean abstractions

 ---
 ## Pricing Models